probhav/FindGist/README.md

 # GistFile

-Interested in open-source development?
+Interested in open-source development?<br>
-Problem in finding the right repository to contribute?
+Problem in finding the right repository to contribute?<br>
-This app is the solution.
+This app is the solution.<br>
-Navigate through Gists, Star them, Comment on your favorite Gist and start Contribute!
+Navigate through Gists, Star them, Comment on your favorite Gist and start Contribute!<br>

-• Navigate through Gists on Github
+• Navigate through Gists on Github<br>
-• Star your favorite gist
+• Star your favorite gist<br>
-• Comment on Gists to support the author
+• Comment on Gists to support the author<br>